This annual list of the best acai bowl franchises was posted on October 1, 2022.

 Their goal is simple: making the best product, serving it up with the best customer service, and at the most competitive price.
 The company thinks of each store as a community gathering spot.
 On the menu are five signature bowls, all fully customizable, six signature smoothies, along with seven different extras that can be added in, available in single, double, and triple servings.

-Founded by Andrew Pudalov in Boulder, Colorado in 2004 and franchising since 2015, the number of locations has risen in recent years to the current total of 34 locations (up from the previously reported total of 29), of which two are company-owned and all are located in the US.
+Founded by Hector Westerband in Puerto Rico in 2013 and franchising since 2014, there are now 52 locations (up from the previously reported total of 35), of which seven are company-owned and all are located in the US and Puerto Rico.

 Frutta Bowls is all about healthy options and building community.
 For them, it’s not only about being in a community but being part of the community striving to get to know the surrounding community on a deeper level, creating relationships, and focusing on giving back.